trpc/trpc/www/docs/server/fetch.md

 };
 ```

-Your endpoints are now available via HTTP!
+Run `wrangler dev` and your endpoints will be available via HTTP!

 | Endpoint     | HTTP URI                                                                                                       |
 | ------------ | -------------------------------------------------------------------------------------------------------------- |